siamahnaf/ebuy-frontend/README.md

  <img src="https://lh3.googleusercontent.com/d/1itTuDTkuBkfMYuRh6MAScV3nxFVGbpmo" width="100" height="100" style="display: block; margin: 0 auto;">

 # Ebuy frontend
 Ebuy is a modern and responsive e-commerce platform built with Next.js and Material-UI.
-You can get a seamless shopping experience for our customers, coupled with a visually appealing and user-friendly interface.
+You can get a seamless shopping experience for your customers, coupled with a visually appealing and user-friendly interface.

 ## Live demo
 https://ebuy.cabbageweb.com/